A collection of various info and thoughts about the Orion radio system, also sold under GE and M/Acom brandings.

 I built a few cables using a 6 pair (12 conductor) AWG22 industrial control cable from Alpha Wire.
 The cable I found had individual foil shielding per pair and a separate drain wire per pair – the drain wires were soldered together at each end and connected to pin 7 GND.

 This worked fine for my 2-3 meter long cables.
-I wouldn't suggest using anything below AWG24 unless the cable is very short.
+I wouldn't suggest using anything thinner than AWG24 unless the cable is very short.

 Note: EU models supply power via the 37 pin D-Sub, so you have to hook up that as well.